topefolorunso/alembic-parser/migration_sequence_parser/README.md

 # Description

-This application parses a migration package, determines the migration sequence (if it exists), and executes the migration according to the determined sequence
+This application parses a migration package, determines the migration sequence (if it exists), and executes the migration according to the determined sequence.

 # How to run